 According to McKinsey, hiring for skills is over twice as effective in predicting job performance compared to hiring based on work experience.

-In our own research, over 70% of survey respondents reported skills-based hiring was more effective than resumes.
+In our own research, 98% of survey respondents told us they think skills-based hiring is more effective at identifying talent than resumes.
 That effectiveness can be even greater when you adopt skills-based hiring practices early in the hiring process and fully replace reliance on resumes.

 Many employers make the mistake of using skills-based hiring only when reviewing shortlisted candidates.
 To reach that short list, candidates are first reviewed using traditional resume screening.
 As a result, qualified candidates have already been cut from consideration before skills-based hiring has a chance to make a difference.